y9vad9/construkt/README.md

 Every view except of base interfaces will be generated.
 So, there is provided an api with ksp to generate such DSL.
-Using the `@ViewDSL` annotation, library will generate interface, implementation for interface (to show only api for end user), function that will automatically add view into view hiarchy and extensions.
+Using the `@ViewDSL` annotation, library will generate interface, implementation for interface (to show only api for end user), function that will automatically add view into view hierarchy and extensions.

 ##### Example:
 ```kotlin